Safe Motherhood Programme

 Thabbishah, who runs the clinic, has now started nine outreach clinics based on safe motherhood.
 Each clinic serves two small village communities in the area around Kimaluli-Butta.

 At the start, Thabbishah set out to visit four clinics each month with a small team of helpers.
 It frequently rains heavily in Uganda, so umbrellas and wellies are often necessary!
-They carry educational equipment in the form of a small generator, TV and video player (all on the back of motorbikess!) and show films which have a strong educational message.
+They carry educational equipment in the form of a small generator, TV and video player (all on the back of motorbikes!) and show films which have a strong educational message.

 Recent topics have included basic hygiene, ante-natal care, care of babies, nutritional education and malaria.
 Malaria is prevalent in the area, causing a lot of sickness, even death, among the smallest children.
 Provision and education in the use of mosquito nets is a simple and effective heath promotion activity.
 Thabbishah also holds immunisation sessions on these visits to try and reach the children who cannot reach the main clinic in Kimaluli-Butta.